youngchingjui/horizon-ai-pitch/slides/18-jagged-intelligence.md

 ---
 layout: center
-class: text-center
 ---

-# Jagged Intelligence
+# "Jagged" Intelligence

-AI capabilities today are jagged — users experience both powerful peaks and disappointing troughs.
+AI capabilities are fantastic in some areas, and terrible in others, in strange ways we don't expect.
+This often leads to mixed experiences when using AI.

 <JaggedIntelligence :peaks="10" />

-- The jagged blue line represents real user experiences with AI today
-- The gray line shows a user's baseline without AI
-- The dashed green line represents the improved average with better tooling and practices